OAINet/OAINetCore/README.md

 - To create a strong IA community.
 - To do grow up the ia world.

+## Technologies used for the project
+- .Net 7/8 with C#
+- Tensorflow

 ## For do this project